CONTACT US:

 • You, your foreign national partners if you have any and your designated organization must together control more than 50% of the voting rights attached to your shares in the business.

-Where do I apply for the Startup Visa Program?
+Where do I apply for the Canada Startup Visa Program?

 Applications for the Start-up Visa Program must be made to the Government of Canada.
 They must be completed by paper and mailed or couriered to a Centralized Intake Office of Immigration, Refugees and Citizenship Canada located inside of Canada.